To calculate the moment of inertia about an unknown axis, we often take the help of 2 Theorems, namely :

 Ip is the MOI about the required axis

-Icom is the MOI about the axis passing through COM
+Icom is the MOI about the axis passing through the center of mass (COM)

 h is the distance between the parallel axes